signalfx/signalfx-agent/docs/monitors/collectd-consul.md

 | `gauge.consul.serf.queue.Query.min` | gauge | Minimum number of serf queries in queue yet to be processed during the interval |

 ## Dimensions

+The following dimensions may occur on metrics emitted by this monitor.
+Some dimensions may be specific to certain metrics.

 | Name | Description |
 | ---  | ---         |